 - 1. The Developer and Consultant will meet with Alexandria Archaeology to determine appropriate historic interpretation.
 We encourage this happening at as early a stage as possible. - 2.
-The Consultant will prepare a fully cited draft of the sign or other interpretative element and submit it to Alexandria Archaeology for review.
-Alternatively, Applicants may opt to have Alexandria Archaeology create the signs for a one-time fee.
-Contact Alexandria Archaeology to make arrangements. - 3.
+The Consultant will prepare a fully cited draft of the sign or other interpretative element and submit it to Alexandria Archaeology for review. - 3.
 Alexandria Archaeology will provide feedback and the Consultant will incorporate the changes. - 4.
 The Consultant will submit the final historic interpretation.
 Upon approval by Alexandria Archaeology, the certificates of occupancy will be released.